1984solutions/musocial.me/users.md

 # Users

-You can run **usocial** on your own machine or home server and totally forget about passwords and logging in, yet you can still use it in a multi-user setup if you wish!
+You can run **usocial** on your laptop or personal server and totally forget about passwords and logging in by simply removing the password of the default user.

-## How this works

-By default, a user named `me` is created, without a password.
-If you keep this user passwordless it will be used to log in automatically, but you can always add a password to this user or create additional users.
+Set a password or create additional users as you wish.